 - For inspiration on the best retirement communities in the nation, read this article 6 Luxury Retirement Communities in the US.

 If you are interested in arranging financing for a large, Multi-Phased, Master Planned Community Project, we urge you to contact Assets America® for a detailed discussion.
-We’re confident that we can obtain excellent terms on the Master Planned Community funding you need, no matter how detailed and complex your request.
+We’re confident that we can obtain excellent terms on the Master Planned Community funding you need.
+It doesn’t matter how detailed and complex your request is.
 Call (206) 622-3000 today!